 If you have been injured by a defective product you probably already know all the ways that the injury has impacted your life.
-At the law offices of Andrew R. Lynch, P.C. we cannot promise you an outcome or predict the future, but if an outcome is possible we will work with you to make it a reality.
+At the law offices of The Law Offices Of Andrew Lynch we cannot promise you an outcome or predict the future, but if an outcome is possible we will work with you to make it a reality.

 Maybe you see a fast and easy settlement as the quickest route to getting your life back together after the injury.
 Whether you have been approached with an offer of settlement by one of the parties responsible for your injury, or are thinking about approaching that party to demand compensation, you should be aware of complications that can arise in settling your products liability claim.
 Moreover, you should consult with an experienced attorney before proceeding.

 You need an attorney who will focus on protecting your rights and maximizing the value of your case while you focus on healing.
-At the law office of Andrew R. Lynch, P.C. our job is to look out for your interests and fight to get you full monetary value for your injuries.
+At the law office of The Law Offices Of Andrew Lynch our job is to look out for your interests and fight to get you full monetary value for your injuries.

 Products Liability Cases: The Basics